-Postpartum is one of the most challenging time for new mothers.
-It's both physically and emotionally exhausting experience as they recover from giving birth and adjust to the new role as a mother.
-The standard U.S. postpartum care is only medically based, and many new moms feel that the needs of emotional care is not adequately provided.
-For emotional comfort during the postpartum, social support is crucial, but with COVID-19 pandemic they don't have enough access to social support.
+Postpartum is one of the most challenging times for new mothers.
+It's both physically and emotionally exhausting as they recover from giving birth and adjust to the new role as a mother.
+The standard U.S. postpartum care is only medically-based, and many new moms feel that the needs of emotional care are not adequately provided.
+Social support is crucial for emotional comfort, but with the COVID-19 pandemic, new moms are not getting enough social support.

 12 weeks (Fall 2020)

 Adobe Creative Suite

 The postpartum period is one of the most challenging times for new mothers.
 It's both physically and emotionally exhausting as they recover from giving birth.
 The current U.S. postpartum care is medically-based, and new mothers' emotional care needs are not adequately provided.
 New moms need social support from friends, family, and other moms to receive emotional comfort.

 Postpartum moms during the COVID-19 pandemic have an additional challenge in an already trying situation — social isolation.
 They feel isolated more than ever when they need social support the most.

 One of the ways people provide social support to postpartum mothers is by giving food.
 Food has extraordinary power.
 It acts as a catalyst for connecting people, contributing to new moms' physical recovery and emotional comfort.
 What if we use food as a means to provide social support to new moms?
 What if we reimagine the pre-made meal delivery service like Freshly that's already popular among new moms to serve a better purpose than just being a quick meal delivery service?